 Potentially the “best bang for your buck” if you’re focused on Apple’s App Store, for $14.95 per month, Appcodes provides app visibility checking, competitor tracking and press mentions, and the ability to look at other apps’ keywords.

 This seventh tool recommendation isn’t an ASO tool, but we had to include it, as CodeNgo is an app publication tool for Android apps.
 For a flat fee of $20, CodeNgo helps you self-publish your Android app to more than 30 different app stores, and it also provides app review monitoring and competitor reviews tracking.
-For Android developers, getting your app out to more than just the Google Play store is just common sense: AppChina alone has 30 million users and 600 million downloads a month—and Google Play isn’t available in China.
-If you’re an Android developer and you’re only selling on Google Play?
-There are literally millions of potential customers who aren’t seeing your app.
+For Android developers, getting your app out to more than just the Google Play store is just common sense: AppChina alone has 30 million users and 600 million downloads a month — and Google Play isn’t available in China.
+Are you an Android developer who is only selling on Google Play?
+If so, there are literally millions of potential customers who aren’t seeing your app.
 CodeNgo provides an easy way to bridge that gap and get your app in front of those other audiences.

 ASO isn’t a replacement for SEO, but it is a vital part of the marketing you need to do for your app.
 These six tools can help you boost your app’s ASO and get your app seen by more potential customers when they go searching the app store.
 And if you’re looking for a stellar video to make your app stand out on the app store even more?
 We’d love to work with you!